 The actual construction of the two types of MOSFETs differ.
-There’s plenty of explanations out there on the layers and how they are made.
+There are plenty of those explanations out there on the layers.
 Instead, let’s focus on how you use them in a circuit.

-How that resistance changes, depends on if it is a N-Channel or P-Channel MOSFET.
+How that resistance changes, depends on if it is an N-Channel or P-Channel MOSFET.

 P-Channel MOSFET Tutorial and Explanation

-Its VGSth is specified as range: -2.0V to -4.0V.
-So, how could you possibly use this MOSFET with an Arduino, LaunchPad, Raspberry Pi or any other microcontroller?
+Its VGSth is specified as a range: -2.0V to -4.0V.
+So, how could you possibly use this MOSFET with an Arduino, LaunchPad, Raspberry Pi, or any other microcontroller?
 Do you really have to generate negative voltages?

 It’s about the difference

-This is where the myth of the “negative voltage” comes in: Since the data sheet says negative, clearly, you need negative voltage to work.
-And data sheets, never lie (except when they do…).
+This spec is where the myth of the “negative voltage” comes in: Since the datasheet says negative, clearly, you need negative voltage to work.
+And datasheets, never lie (except when they do…).

 Look at the voltages in this “high-side switch” configuration:

 The GATE is now at 5 volts.
 The SOURCE is also at 5 volts.
-That means the VGS is 5V – 5V = 0V.
-So the VGS in this case is 0 volts.
-This means the MOSFET is turned off or an open.
+That means the Vgs is 5V – 5V = 0V.
+So the Vgs, in this case, is 0 volts.
+This voltage means the MOSFET is turned off, or an open.

-Let’s look at SOURCE and GATE again.
+Let’s look at the SOURCE and GATE again.
 The SOURCE is still at 5 volts.
 However, now the GATE is at ground which means it is 0V.
-If take the GATE voltage and subtract the SOURCE, you get: 0V – 5V = -5V.
+If you take the GATE voltage minus the SOURCE, you get 0V – 5V = -5V.
 This will turn the MOSFET on.